VisualOps/book/stack_management/import_cloudformation_template.md

 ## Prerequisite
 The current release has some prerequisite so that CloudFormation templates can be imported:

 - The resource in template which is not supported by VisualOps will be ignored.
+For more detail: http://docs.visualops.io/amazon_web_services/README.html

 - The template must not include any existing resource as follow: